bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:21:12

-Yeah, and it can be, I think, a fairly arbitrary number of letters.
+ And it can be, I think, a fairly arbitrary number of letters.
 The idea is that it's separated by a one.

 Aaron Van Wirdum: 00:21:17